 The cluster is easily found 2 degrees northwest of zeta Pup (ζ Pup - mag. +2.2) and just northwest of magnitude +4.5 star, b Pup.
-Located 1.5 degrees west of NGC 2477 and in the same binocular field of view lies large loose open cluster NGC 2451.
+Located 1.5 degrees west of NGC 2477, and in the same binocular field of view, lies large loose open cluster NGC 2451.
 Another binocular open cluster, NGC 2546, is positioned 4 degrees east of NGC 2477.
 They are best seen from southern latitudes during the months of December, January and February.

-A small 80mm (3.1-inch) refractor at medium magnifications reveals a rich sparkling cluster with dozens of the brightest stars visible that looks somewhat like a very loose globular cluster.
+A small 80mm (3.1-inch) refractor at medium magnifications reveals a rich sparkling cluster with dozens of stars visible that looks somewhat like a very loose globular cluster.
 Since the member stars range from 10th to 14th magnitude, NGC 2477 is a spectacular sight in medium and large size scopes with many stars arranged in clumps and chains visible across the full cluster diameter.
 It's possible to fully resolve it right down to the core.

 NGC 2477 is estimated to be at least 700 million years old.
 It's located 4,200 light-years distant and has an actual diameter of 32 light-years.